mattbegent/svelte/README.md

 	<script src="bScript.min.js"></script>

-2) Put all of your functions inside the DomLoaded function:
+2) Put all of your functions inside the ready function:

 	$(document).ready(function() {
 	   //Insert all super cool functions here